Smooth Fano polytopes arising from finite directed graphs: Introduction

 \section{Introduction}

 Let $\Pc \subset \RR^d$ be an integral convex polytope, that is, a convex polytope whose vertices have integer coordinates, of dimension $d$.
-We say that $\Pc$ is a {\em Fano polytope} if the origin of $\RR^d$ is a unique integer point in the interior of $\Pc$. \begin{itemize} \item A Fano polytope is called {\em terminal} if every integer point on the boundary is a vertex. \item A Fano polytope is called {\em Gorenstein} if its dual polytope is integral.
-Here, the dual polytope of a Fano polytope $\Pc$ is the convex polytope consisting of $x \in \RR^d$ such that $\langle x, y \rangle \leq 1$ for all $y \in \Pc$, where $\langle x, y \rangle$ is the usual inner product of $\RR^d$. \item A Fano polytope is called {\em $\QQ$-factorial} if it is simplicial. \item A Fano polytope is called {\em smooth} if the vertices of each facet form a $\ZZ$-basis of $\ZZ^d$. \end{itemize} In particular, smooth Fano polytopes are always terminal, Gorenstein and $\QQ$-factorial.
+We say that $\Pc$ is a {\em Fano polytope} if the origin of $\RR^d$ is a unique integer point in the interior of $\Pc$. \begin{itemize} \item A Fano polytope is called {\em terminal} if every integer point on the boundary is a vertex. \item A Fano polytope is called {\em reflexive} if its dual polytope is integral.
+Here, the dual polytope of a Fano polytope $\Pc$ is the convex polytope consisting of $x \in \RR^d$ such that $\langle x, y \rangle \leq 1$ for all $y \in \Pc$, where $\langle x, y \rangle$ is the usual inner product of $\RR^d$.
+When $\Pc$ is reflexive, the corresponding toric Fano variety is {\em Gorenstein}. \item When $\Pc$ is simplicial, the corresponding toric Fano is {\em $\QQ$-factorial}. \item A Fano polytope is called {\em smooth} if the vertices of each facet form a $\ZZ$-basis of $\ZZ^d$. \end{itemize} In particular, smooth Fano polytopes are always terminal, reflexive and simplicial.

 Fano polytopes have been studied by many people. {\O}bro \cite{Oeb} constructed the so-called SFP-algorithm which yields the complete classification list of the smooth Fano polytopes of dimension $d$ for any given positive integer $d$.
-Casagrande \cite{Cas} proved that the number of vertices of a Gorenstein $\QQ$-factorial Fano polytope is at most $3d$ when $d$ is even, and at most $3d-1$ when $d$ is odd.
-In \cite{NO}, Nill and {\O}bro classified the Gorenstein $\QQ$-factorial Fano polytopes of dimension $d$ with $3d-1$ vertices.
-Gorenstein Fano polytopes were classified when $d \leq 4$ by Kreuzer and Skarke \cite{KS98, KS00}.
+Casagrande \cite{Cas} proved that the number of vertices of a simplicial reflexive polytope is at most $3d$ when $d$ is even, and at most $3d-1$ when $d$ is odd.
+In \cite{NO}, Nill and {\O}bro classified the simplicial reflexive polytopes of dimension $d$ with $3d-1$ vertices.
+Reflexive polytopes of dimension $d$ were classified for $d \leq 4$ by Kreuzer and Skarke \cite{KS98, KS00}.
 The study of the classification of Fano polytopes of dimension three was done by Kasprzyk \cite{Kas06, Kas08}.
+The combinatorial conditions for what it implies to be terminal and canonical are explained in Reid \cite{Rei83}.